yossadh/yossadh.github.io/_drafts/2018-12-19-christmas-protein.md

 1. _Automate as much as possible, not only for ease but also reproducibility_
    Not only that you should write scripts, you should pay attention to how you name your scripts and variables, as well as documenting them with comments.
 The future you will thank you!
 This really takes deliberate effort and I can tell you that I did not do enough of this during my PhD and I am committing to do more.

-So with these Christmas-sy proteins, may you have a protein-packed Christmas, `MEVARRLCHRISIM`!
+So with these Christmas-sy proteins, may you have a protein-packed Christmas. `MEVARRLCHRISIM`!